ibm-cloud-docs/cloud-databases/terra-postgres-tutorial.md

    {: codeblock}

    The `us-east` region is provided as an example, not a requirement.
 Use the region that works best for your instance deployment.

+Great!
+Now that you completed your Terraform on {{site.data.keyword.cloud}} setup, you can go ahead and provision a {{site.data.keyword.databases-for-postgresql}} instance.

+## Step 3: Provision a {{site.data.keyword.databases-for-postgresql}} instance
+{: #tutorial-provision-postgres-provision-instance}
+{: step}

-1. In the same project directory, create a provider configuration file that is named `provider.tf`.
+1. In the same project directory, create a provider configuration file that is named `postgres.tf`.
 Use this file to configure the {{site.data.keyword.cloud}} Provider plug-in with the {{site.data.keyword.cloud}} API key from your `terraform.tfvars` file.
 The plug-in uses this key to access {{site.data.keyword.cloud}} and to work with your {{site.data.keyword.cloud}} service.
 To access a variable value from the `terraform.tfvars` file, you must first declare the variable in the `provider.tf` file and then reference the variable by using the `var.<variable_name>` syntax.

    Example of `provider.tf` file